ThaaraniY/assignment2-Yerramsetty/README.md

 1. Brew buzz is a coffee shop which makes the best coffee in the town.
 2. It is situated just 5 miles away from the Gannavaram Airport,Vijayawada,Andhra Pradesh.
     1. General mode of transportations for this coffee shop are auto and buses but personal vehicles are more preferrable.
-    2. As it is situated very near to airport,it is very convinient to hangout there after a long flight.
+    2. As it is situated very near to airport,it is very convinient to hangout there after a long tiring flight.
 3. Apart from tasty food and coffee this place has high hygienic valves.